Terrex ICV: Terrex 2: MPC/ACV

-Sentinel 2: Australian Army: LAND 400 Program
+Sentinel 2: L400-2 MCRC

 The Sentinel 2 was jointly designed and developed by ST Engineering and Elbit Systems of Australia (ELSA) to meet the Australian Army's LAND 400 Phase 2 Mounted Combat Reconnaissance Capability (MCRC) requirement for an armored reconnaissance vehicle.
 A further development of the Terrex 2 using hull and powerpack components, it is better protected and carries a much more powerful armament but lacks amphibious capability due to its 35 tonne weight.
 Designed with Elbit Land System's MT30 modular turret, the vehicle is operated by a crew of 2 and can carry 11 dismounts.
 It was outbid by the Rheinmetall Boxer CRV in early 2018.
 19 Sentinel 2s were later supplied by Elbit Land Systems to Ghana in 2020.

-Terrex s5
+Terrex s5 (TITAN)

-At the 2024 Singapore Airshow, ST Engineering unveiled the Terrex s5.
-The Terrex s5 (Smartness, Superiority, Sustainability, Survivability and Serviceability) is the latest iteration of the Terrex ICV lineage, intended to be a new 8x8 family competitive on the export market.
+At the 2024 Singapore Airshow, ST Engineering unveiled the Terrex s5 (Smartness, Superiority, Sustainability, Survivability and Serviceability).
+The Terrex s5 is the latest iteration of the Terrex ICV lineage, intended to be a new 8×8 family competitive on the export market.
 It features considerable digital technologies and systems, able to project a stereoscopic view of the surrounding environment to its crew and also features waypoint driving, obstacle detection, a 360° prismatic camera system, and coupling with UGVs and UAVs.
 The chassis has enhanced protection, stated to be STANAG Level 4, and comes with independent suspension for each of the eight wheels.
 The suspension can be upgraded to active suspension and the wheels upgraded to run-flat tires.
 Furthermore, it features a hybrid-electric drive that helps push the vehicle to 120 km/h on roads (~75 mph) and also features a "Silent Mode" with a running radius of 50 km using on-board Li-ion batteries.

 The Terrex s5 is intended to be modular to suit a variety of missions.
-Six variants have been published: the Trooper, a command vehicle, an ATGM vehicle, a Fire Support Vehicle fitted with either a 105 mm or 120 mm cannon, a mortar vehicle, and an amphibious variant.
+Six variants have been revealed: the Trooper, a command vehicle, an ATGM vehicle, a Fire Support Vehicle fitted with either a 105 mm or 120 mm cannon, a mortar vehicle, and an amphibious variant.
 The variant shown at the 2024 Singapore Airshow is the Trooper, utilizing ST Engineering's ADDER Remote Weapon Station, armed with a 30 autocannon that is likely a Mk44 Bushmaster II, as on the Hunter AFV.

+ST Engineering was awarded a contract by the Ministry of Defence (MINDEF) in December 2025 for the acquisition of the Terrex s5 as the SAF’s next-generation TITAN Infantry Fighting Vehicle (IFV).
+The delivery of TITAN is scheduled to begin in 2028.